General Information

 - Elevated entry structures

-- Licensed Contractor (A, B, or C-5) with at least 5 years’ experience constructing multistory wood frame buildings.
+- A licensed contractor experienced in exterior elevated elements (EEEs), (A, B, or C-5) with at least 5 years’ experience constructing multistory wood frame buildings.

 Repairs classified as “immediate action required” represent a real and present risk to life and safety.
 If a safety inspection reveals such issues, the inspector must notify the local building department and the building owner within 15 days of the inspection.